ekutt/AndroidImageConverter/README.md

 Edit 'buildToolsVersion' in 'build.gradle' files if necessary.

 Clone this project and create local.properties file under project root directory.
-Add the following information in local.properties file:
+Add the following properties to local.properties file with directory information where you installed Android sdk and ndk:

 	sdk.dir=<SDK_INSTALL_DIR>
 	ndk.dir=<NDK_INSTALL_DIR>